vincent-hanlon/hyp-globodera/README.md

 This repository contains scripts relating to the article

-**Diversity at the HYP1 locus in potato cyst nematodes does not result from developmentally-programmed somatic mutations**
+ > **Diversity at the HYP1 locus in potato cyst nematodes does not result from developmentally-programmed somatic mutations** \

-by Vincent C. T. Hanlon, Unnati Sonawala, Cian A. A. Raza, Luisa Kalkert, George Harpum, Lukas A. Burkhardt, Johannes Helder, and Sebastian Eves-van den Akker
+ > Vincent C. T. Hanlon, Unnati Sonawala, Cian A. A. Raza, Luisa Kalkert, George Harpum, Lukas A. Burkhardt, Johannes Helder, and Sebastian Eves-van den Akker

 ### HYP1 allele parsing analysis